gageracer/edithor/example/uiresult.md

 **Segment 44:** (484 characters)

 "I'm really, truly happy."
 "Good," Emma sent back.
-"Then I did my job."
+"Then I did my job.".
 The messages became rare after that.
 Once every few months, then once a year.
 Always brief, always loving.
 "Baby Emma took her first steps today and you weren't surprised at all, were you?"
 I'd text.
 "Nope.
 I saw it coming," she'd reply.
 "She's got my determination."
 Or: "Bad day.
 Miss you."
 And she'd respond: "I miss you too.
 But you're doing great.
 Keep going."
 The connection was still there, just quieter.

 **Segment 45:** (488 characters)